 Bearded dragon mites increase risk and expose pets to possibly dangerous health conditions, which is why we wrote this guide for you to learn from.

 Bearded dragon mites are carriers of harmful viruses and bacteria and can cause severe damage to bearded dragons.
-Taking preventative measures, so your beardie never gets them in the first place is the best way to go.
-Mites are hard to get rid of once they’ve infested your bearded dragon’s enclosure.
+Taking preventative measures so your beardie never gets them in the first place is the best way to go.
+Unfortunately, mites are hard to get rid of once they’ve infested your bearded dragon’s enclosure.

 What Are Mites?

-Mites are tiny parasitic insects which use larger animals as hosts.
+Mites are tiny parasitic insects that use larger animals as hosts.